Juvenile EM: A Different Framework

 However, juvenile GPS programs cannot simply replicate adult electronic monitoring practices.
 The legal framework is different (rehabilitation-focused rather than punishment-focused), the developmental considerations are different (adolescent brains are still developing impulse control), and the practical considerations are different (school schedules, sports activities, and peer relationships create complex zone and schedule requirements).

-Legal Framework for Juvenile EM
+What Legal Protections Apply to Juvenile Electronic Monitoring? for Juvenile EM

 Rehabilitation vs Punishment Standard